What Is the Best Food for Brain Health?

 It is rich in antioxidants including a highly beneficial and anti-inflammatory chemical known as curcumin.
 Curcumin is one of the active ingredients of turmeric which gives it its distinct vibrant orange/yellow colour.

 This powerful ingredient greatly reduces inflammation and protects against oxidative damage, which both play major roles in the development of many chronic illnesses, diseases, and conditions.

 Because of this, the consumption of curcumin (through turmeric), as suggested by many in-depth studies, is thought to be highly effective in the prevention and treatment of:

 As I just mentioned, turmeric may fight against neurodegeneration and the diseases caused by it.
 These include Alzheimer’s, Parkinson’s, Huntingdon’s, and age-related cognitive decline.
 For all of which turmeric shows promising potential in prevention and treatment17.

 One study18 compared the average occurrence percentage of Alzheimer’s in those aged 55 and above, from India (Ballabgarh) and the US.
-The conclusion was that Alzheimer’s in India occured at approximately a quarter of the quantity found in the US.
+The researchers concluded that Alzheimer’s in India occured at approximately a quarter of the quantity found in the US.

 Another supporting – but independent – study19 found the those who ate curry occasionally or often (and thus consumed more turmeric) scored significantly higher on a mental state examination that indicated cognitive ability, than did those who rarely or never consumed curry!